Dr Christopher Harding is a cultural historian of modern Asia and its relationships with the West.

 Beginning with Japan’s legendary shaman queen, Himiko, who communed with the gods for the sake of her nascent nation, the book runs right up the present day with Sadako Ogata, Japan’s star diplomat, who grew up during the ‘dark valley’ period of mid-twentieth-century militarism and war but whose career with the United Nations Refugee Agency reveals a country striving to reinvent itself as peaceable, internationalist and a responsible player in the still-dangerous neighbourhood of East Asia..
 Along the way we meet the builder of a great city, a fearsome woman warrior, a global adventurer, a merciless military commander, the creators of classic theatre, satire, and art, and radically differing ideas about who ‘the Japanese’ should become in a highly competitive and often hostile modern world.

-The Japanese will be published by Allen Lane in Summer 2020
+The Japanese will be published by Allen Lane in November 2020

 Eastern Promise explores the lives of some of the most influential spiritual seekers, the criticisms they faced both in Asia and at home, and the lasting impact on Western culture.